0wiz/CTimer/Readme.txt

-I worked on it 2012-2017 trying out VS tools to make it look and function cleaner.
+I worked on the project from 2012 until 2017 trying out tools in Visual Studio to make it look and function cleaner.

 Change log:
 -----------------------------------------------------------------------------------------